namtvit07/pushpop/README.md

 end
 ```

+See [pushpop-plugin](https://github.com/pushpop-project/pushpop-plugin) for a repository that you can clone to make creating and packaging plugins easier.

 ## Usage as a Ruby gem

 Pushpop can also be embedded in existing Ruby projects as a Ruby gem.
 Here's some steps on how to do that.